 Message of the project

 The goal of this project is to educate other companies (in Italy), particularly those that generate huge amounts of waste.
-To promote awareness among customers about overconsumption and the existence of a reconciliation between sustainability and style, as well as to provide them with a solution for better waste management and valorize their waste by showing them that it can still be helpful.
+To promote awareness among customers about overconsumption and the existence of a reconciliation between sustainability and style, as well as to provide them with a solution for better waste management and valorize their waste.

 The idea behind the project

 The project brings together two forward-thinking companies: Maïa Archive, a product developer, and Méson, an upcycling brand.
 The goal is to give rise to collections made from industrial textile waste.
 This technique reduces Maa's environmental impact by giving Méson the leftovers made when producing for other clients.

 As a result of this collaboration, Méson expands its product line and expertise in sustainable goods and processes.

 Maïa and Méson collaborate on the creative process on a continuous basis.
 It is critical to go through the residual selection in order to identify the best and most appropriate materials for the Méson collections.

 Working with other local producers and designers is also part of the product production process.
 Each result indicates a distinct process and set of participants.
 Upcycling is the process of adding value to materials that would otherwise be discarded and returning them to the consumption cycle.
 It is now the most environmentally friendly method of creating and manufacturing garments and accessories.